Skip to page content

 The Wakefield manorial court travelled on circuit twice a year, usually in May and October, and from 1274 it sat at the Moot Hall while dealing with cases relating to the Upper Calder Valley.
 Unlike most lords of the manor the earls of Warrenne held the right to carry out summary trial and the execution of thieves caught in the bailiwick of Sowerbyshire, and the gibbet, which was an early instrument for decapitation and predated the guillotine by some five hundred years, was used from 1286 until 1650.

-The king granted to only a few of his subjects the priviledge of holding such a court and the Warrennes received this power along with the grant of the manor as it had formerly belonged to King Edward the Confessor.
+The king granted to only a few of his subjects the privilege of holding such a court and the Warrennes received this power along with the grant of the manor as it had formerly belonged to King Edward the Confessor.

 The manor of Halifax, which was part of the royal manor of Wakefield, was granted to William de Warrenne, second earl of Surrey, by Henry I in 1106.
 A little later the sub-manor was granted to Lewes Priory in Sussex.